North Cornwall · TR4

 Why Porthtowan is its own job.

 AONB, Heritage Coast and World Heritage Site designations apply.
 Cliff-edge and valley-side sites face strict controls; mining heritage is a recurring planning consideration.
 For renovation specifically, the surrounding landscape falls inside the Cornwall Area of Outstanding Natural Beauty, so massing, height and landscape impact carry extra weight in any planning decision; the wider area forms part of the Cornish Mining World Heritage Site, which adds a heritage assessment layer to most material changes; coastal salt-laden air around Porthtowan drives detailing choices — fixings, render systems and timber treatments all need to be specified for exposure; Cornwall Council's Local Plan applies tighter tests to isolated rural dwellings here, so design rationale and policy fit need to be set out clearly from the outset.
-That's why we treat every Porthtowan project as a TR4-area job first — not a generic Cornwall job with a postcode bolted on.
+So every Porthtowan job runs as a TR4-specific piece of work — local policy, local fabric, local builders.
+Most of our renovation work in Porthtowan lands on modern coastal architect builds, with detailing that has to nod to the wider Redruth streetscape.

 Planning note